EmmiPigen/DS_project1/README.md

 ```
 Each node will start and listen for messages from the network simulator and respond accordingly.

-The nodes include commands that can be entered in the terminal to start an election, "kill" the node (simulating a failure), or "revive" the node (simulating a recovery), sending a "REQUEST REPLY" message to a specific node, e.g. "contact
+The nodes include commands that can be entered in the terminal to start an election, "kill" the node (simulating a failure), or "revive" the node (simulating a recovery), sending a "REQUEST REPLY" message to a specific node, e.g. "contact 3" to send a message to node 3.

+The commands are:
+- `election`: Start an election
+- `status`: Print the status of the node (its ID,